 To do this, click on Brand Safety in your sidebar menu, then go to Domains and click Add.

 Enter your website domain and click Add.
-Then, just refresh the page to see your domain added.
+Then, refresh the page to see your domain added.

 The next step is to verify that domain.
-There are three different ways of verifying your domain: Meta-tag Verification, HTML File Upload, and DNS Verification.
+There are three ways of verifying your domain: Meta-tag Verification, HTML File Upload, and DNS Verification.

 I recommend DNS Verification because it’s pretty easy.
 Go ahead and click on that tab.

 All you have to do is log into your domain registrar and go to the DNS records section.
 Then, copy and add the TXT record given in Step 2 into your DNS configuration.
-(Some registrars will also ask you to add a Host field—you can just use the symbol @ for this.)

 But even if you’re using another host, it doesn’t matter — they’re all similar in process, and you can probably find an article somewhere specifically for your domain provider.

-Business Manager helps manage several Facebook ads, accounts, and pages more productively, which can help make you a better marketer.
+Business Manager helps manage several Meta ads, accounts, and pages more productively, which can help make you a better marketer.
 It’s also ideal for agencies that manage clients’ social media accounts or ad accounts.